vivainio/SqlFrags/README.md

 And what are those "Many" and Skip parts?
 They are provided for convenience, when splicing sublists in programmatically generated queries.

-Operator overloading is not for the faint of hearth, but neither is Fapper.
+Operator overloading is not for the faint of hearth, but neither is SqlFrags.
 There are some overloaded operators to simplify select and where clauses:

 ```fsharp